adamk72/BuildALambdaTextAdventure/README.md

 - [x] Abstract things like the ":quit" command or "REPL> " prompt out of the code; what if I want to easily change or i18n those words?
 - [x] On launch, the command selections should be dynamic, based on what is pulled from the JSON files.
 - [] Convert the old code over from String to Text only.
+- [] Build a naive spell checker for checking input and making suggestions.

 ### Super Advanced Coding Todos